Six top Dutch breweries and their best beers

 2. Texelse Bierbrouwerij

-Located in an old milk factory on the island of Texel, the Texelse Bierbrouwerij (Texel beer Brewery) focuses on their products, employees and environment.
-They use pure dune water, local barley and Texel hops and yeast.
-The brewery can be visited for a tour or a tasting.
+Located in an old milk factory on the island of Texel, the Texelse Bierbrouwerij focuses on their products, workers and environment.
+The brewery uses pure dune water, local barley and Texel hops and yeast, and can be visited for a tour or a tasting.

 Gold Texels Springtij